 But there’s no way I can take a nap today, I remind myself dejectedly… I already put off studying for my marketing test, which is tomorrow, by wasting yesterday evening.
 And I don’t have time to dwell on dreams either, I add firmly.
 With a sigh I go back to the couch from the random pacing I was doing, dig out my notebook, and find that my marketing book isn’t in here.
 It’s probably in the car.

 With an annoyed groan I lean my head onto the back of the cushion and glower at the ceiling.
-I don’t want to walk all the way out to the car… why the hell can’t I bring stuff in when I get home?
+I don’t want to walk all the way out to the car through this heat… why the hell can’t I bring stuff in when I get home?

 I turn on the TV.

 The TV’s not mine, I reflect as the somewhat comforting noise fills the room.
 Practically nothing in here is.
 If I break up with him, everything’s going to be really empty for a while… Not that I’ll have leisure for TV, since I’ll have to go full-time just to pay rent.
 I probably won’t eat for a while, too.